Igloopotato/Sales-Performance-dashboard/README.md

 ### 2. Data Modelling

 Data modelling involves structuring and organizing the raw data into a format suitable for analysis.
-This step ensures that the data is clean, reliable, and ready for further processing.
 The data model is designed to support efficient querying and reporting.

 ### 3. DAX (Data Analysis Expressions)